| 5

 the King's Gold Medal in person. |

-| 4
+4

 Nov 1931 |

-Of Wales (later King Edward VIII) visited the ship and presented
+The Price of Wales (later King Edward VIII) visited the ship and presented

 the King's Gold Medal.
-Cadets formed a Guard Of Honour on the pier
+Cadets formed a Guard of Honour on the pier

 when the Prince re-embarked for Liverpool. |

-| 18
+18

 July 1934 |

-King George
+King

 V visited Liverpool to open the new road tunnel.
-He presented the
+He

-King's Gold Medal to Cadet H Kirby and spoke to Commander M G Douglas.
+King's Gold Medal to Cadet H Kirby and spoke to Commander M

-Birkenhead Library where the majority of the cadets paraded.
-Finally
+Birkenhead Library where the majority of the cadets

 30 cadets was posted. |

-| Sept
+Sept

 1934 |

-and his mission from the Management Committee was to raise academic
+and his mission from the Management Committee was to raise

 standards.
-This was not to prove easy as many cadets considered
+This was not to prove easy as many cadets

 He stayed for 30 years and made a huge impact.
-He established a
+He

-re-arranged the timetable and introduced prep twice a week.
-The
+re-arranged the timetable and introduced prep twice a

-times they were aÕchangin. |
+times they were a'changing. |

-| April
+April

 1935 |